EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 will list all jobs on Tursa.

-The output of this is often overwhelmingly large.
+The output of this is often large.
 You can restrict the output to just your jobs by adding the `-u $USER` option:

     squeue -u $USER